Haloarcula marismortui: Habitat

-H. marismortui encodes a large family of multi-domain proteins(49) that act as sensors and regulators including Opsinproteins "Sop I & II, Hop, & Bop".
+H. marismortui encodes a large family of multi-domain proteins (49) that act as sensors and regulators including Opsin proteins "Sop I & II, Hop, & Bop".
 These proteins help maintain physiological ion concentrations, facilitate phototaxis, and generate chemical energy via a proton gradient.
 H. marismortui is believed to possess over 100 ecoparalogs, genes that perform the same function under environmental stress, that helps maintain its system of environmental adaptability.
 Multiple genes were found to have a factor on temperature control (rrnA/B/C) and cell motility (FlaA2 & FlaB).
 H. marismortui encodes a large family of multidomain proteins (49) that act as environmental regulators and sensors.
 This allows H. marimortui to survive in highly variable environmental conditions.

 High environmental adaptability makes H. marismortui an ideal candidate for future bioremediation research with the potential of utilizing its environmental sensory genes in environmental clean up.